 - Guided tours of the historic cabins on the grounds.
 See Visit page for details.

-- A nature trail (temporarily closed for construction), a historically-inspired kitchen garden, and a picnic area.
+-A small nature trail (temporarily closed for construction), a historically-inspired kitchen garden, and a picnic area.

 - A relocated cemetery where Polk's grandmother is buried along with other family members who lived and died nearby in the 18th and 19th centuries.